 3. Local Community Visit

 Getting the opportunity to visit a local Amazonian community is a very rewarding and eye-opening experience.
 During this activity, you will interact with locals and get to know how they live their life in the Amazon Jungle.
 The Delfin Amazon cruise stops in San Francisco, a Peruvian village that is home to a local school.
 Here you will be welcomed by school children and their teachers, and you’ll see first hand how their classroom works on a daily basis.
-The Amazon Discovery visits the Bora Community, an Amazonian tribe that maintains most of their original beliefs and customs.
+Some cruises visit the Bora Community, an Amazonian tribe that maintains most of their original beliefs and customs.
 Visit their ceremonial lodge, called the Maloca, and witness an exhilarating, stick-thumping, traditional dance performance.
 If you wish to purchase souvenirs, don’t forget to bring some spending money with you, artisans often display their beautiful and unique handicrafts during community visits.

 4. Swimming With Pink River Dolphins